decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 ## States and conditional logic

 Add conditions on a trigger, so that the action only occurs if those conditions are met.
-For example, clicking on a door only activates the "open" action if it wasn't already open.
+For example, clicking on a door only activates the "Open" action if it wasn't already open.

 To add a condition, click the three dots icon next to **Trigger event** and select **Add Trigger Condition**.